FarmBot-Docs/farmbot-software/v7/Device/farmbot-os/configurator.md

 ---
 title: "Configurator"
 slug: "configurator"
-excerpt: "Step-by-step instructions for configuring FarmBot to connect to your home WiFi and web app account"
+description: "Step-by-step instructions for configuring FarmBot to connect to your home WiFi and web app account"
 ---

 * toc